finos/perspective/docs/md/js.md

 await table.delete();
 ```

-## `perspective-viewer` web component
+## `perspective-viewer` web component library

 `<perspective-viewer>` provides a complete graphical UI for configuring the
 `perspective` library and formatting its output to the provided visualization
 plugins.

-If you are using Babel or another build environment which supports ES6 modules,
+If you are using `webpack` or another bundler which supports ES6 modules,
 you only need to import the `perspective-viewer` libraries somewhere in your
 application - these modules export nothing, but rather register the components
 for use within your site's regular HTML: